 Technicians make adjustments to equipment in the hydrogen membrane testing unit at FE's National Energy Technology Laboratory.
-NETL researchers in the Office of Research and Development are testing different types of materials that might be used to separate hydrogen from other gases.
+NETL researchers in the Research Innovation Center are testing different types of materials that might be used to separate hydrogen from other gases.
 Photo courtesy of NETL.

 Hydrogen from coal research supports goals of increasing energy security, reducing environmental impact of energy use, promoting economic development, and encouraging scientific discovery and innovation by researching and developing novel technologies that convert the nation’s abundant coal resources into hydrogen.
 The use of coal — America’s largest domestic fossil energy resource — offers the potential to economically produce hydrogen and capture carbon dioxide emissions for the generation of low-carbon electricity.